opencomputeproject/SAI-Challenger/docs/flex_counter.md

-# Proposal for adding support for flex counters
+# Flex counters support

-This document describes a draft version of changes that are required for this feature
+This document describes what are flex counters and what was added for this feature

 ### How flex counters are managed in SONiC

 Flex counters are SONiC's mechanism for controlling periodic polling of SAI counters and, in some cases, SAI attributes for different classes of switch objects.
 Data related to flex counters is stored in `FLEX_COUNTER_DB`.
 Multiple flex counters are grouped in flex counter group.
 For each group `syncd` creates a separate thread in which it polls stats from SAI and stores them in `COUNTERS_DB`.
 SONiC CLI tools read counters from `COUNTERS_DB`